aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 A fanatic is one who can't change his mind, and won't change the subject.

-Last update: Sun Sep 14 05:08:16 2025
+Last update: Mon Sep 15 05:10:06 2025

 ### Let's play! 🎮